- Certified Public Accountants

 How do I change a Corporate Secretary?

 The outgoing Secretary has to sign a resignation letter.
 Once the previous Secretary renounces their powers, the new one takes over the documents and can step in.
-The new Secretary is responsible for processing the change on paper: the resignation paper, appointing new Secretary, and updating the registers.
+The new Secretary is responsible for processing the change on paper: the resignation paper, appointing a new Secretary, and updating the registers.

 What if my Secretary does not respond?